edjCase/DAO-Venture/src/static-site/content/english/homepage/_index.md

     content: ""
     bulletpoints:
       - "Teams are controlled by community collaboration, emphasizing collective decision-making"
-      - "Chaotic and random simulated gameplay, streamed live"
+      - "Chaotic and random simulated matchplay, streamed live"
       - "Open Source and composible design"
       - "Autonomous service, not relying on a business to run"
     button: